solarmon/WHDLoad-Game-Launcher/README.md

 # Features

+* Locates the slave file automatically - no need to rename it to game.slave
-* Multiple WHDLoad game slave files
+* Detects multiple WHDLoad game slave files
    * WHDLoad game slave file selected based the volume name of DH1:
    * WHDLoad game slave file selection via a user choice dialogue.
-* Single WHDLoad game slave file:
-   * Just gets launched normally.
+* Single WHDLoad game slave file just gets launched normally.
-* No WHDLoad game slave file
+* When no WHDLoad game slave file detected
    * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.